enriquebarco/kuzuia-cryptotracker/README.md

 # Kuzuia | A Live Crypto Tracker

-Kuzuia, which means Block in Swahili, is a real-time cryptocurrency tracker that is capable of displaying data on over 170 currency pairs which are always compared to the US dollar.
+Kuzuia, which means Block in Swahili, is a real-time cryptocurrency tracker that is capable of displaying live data for over 170 currency pairs.
 Kuzuia allows users to gather consolidated market information in order to make trading decisions.

 https://kuzuia.netlify.app/